Canadian Expat Tax in Portugal

 The Canada-Portugal tax treaty follows the OECD model with specific bilateral provisions.
 Each income type is allocated to one or both countries, with credit mechanisms preventing double taxation.
 Employment income.
 If you work in Portugal for a Portuguese employer, Portugal taxes the salary.

 If you work remotely for a Canadian employer while living in Portugal, the treaty's employment article determines allocation based on where the work is physically performed.
 Income for work performed in Portugal is Portuguese-sourced.
-Pensions — CPP and OAS.
+Pensions, CPP and OAS.

-Canada withholds non-resident tax (typically 25% on lump-sum RRSP withdrawals, 15% on periodic RRIF payments).
 Portugal taxes the gross withdrawal at progressive rates with a credit for Canadian tax withheld.
 The treaty article covering pensions and annuities governs these payments.
 TFSA.
 The Tax-Free Savings Account (TFSA) is not recognised as a tax-exempt vehicle in Portugal.

 Portugal taxes the gross amounts and grants credits for Canadian withholding.
 Canadian mutual fund distributions follow the dividend article.
 Capital gains.
 Gains on Canadian real property are taxable in both countries.
 Gains on Canadian securities are generally taxable only in Portugal as the country of residence.

-The departure tax complicates this — gains deemed realised on departure were already taxed by Canada.
+The departure tax complicates this, gains deemed realised on departure were already taxed by Canada.
 Post-departure gains on the same assets are Portuguese-sourced.
 Tracking the cost base after departure tax is critical to avoid double taxation on the same gain.

 Supporting content

-- Primary source: Portugal bilateral tax treaty text (AT list)
+Primary source: Portugal-Canada treaty text (AT list)

 Departure Tax: Planning Before You Leave Canada